Sciss/LucreSwing/README.md

 ## requirements / building

-This project builds with sbt against Scala 2.13, 2.12.
+This project builds with sbt against Scala 2.13, 2.12 (JVM) and Scala 2.13 (JS).
 The last version to support Scala 2.11 was 1.17.2.

 To use the library in your project:

     "de.sciss" %% "lucre-swing" % v

-The current version `v` is `"2.1.0"`.
+The current version `v` is `"2.2.0"`.

 ## contributing

 Please see the file [CONTRIBUTING.md](CONTRIBUTING.md)

+## notes

+The desktop application's widgets in package `de.sciss.lucre.swing` are not available on Scala.js.
+Instead, the graph construction element in `de.sciss.lucre.swing.graph` are (with few unsupported exceptions) available both for the JVM and for JS, making it thus possible to render the `Widget` contents both on the desktop and inside the browser.

 ## todo